kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 Subfolders within the fleetio-go-e2e-sampleUITests folder...

-Tests Folder  - Contains the main Test Class to run the iOS End to End Tests From
+Tests Folder  - Contains the main Test Class to run the iOS UI Tests From

 Common Folder - Contains the Base Test Class & the Test Logins